mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 }
 ```

-One thing which is clearly missing in this program is proper configuration,
+One thing that is clearly missing in this program is proper configuration,
-whether from command-line, environment variables, etc....
-As it stands, all
+whether from command-line or environment variables, etc. As it stands, all
-configuration parameters, such as the redis addresses and http listen addresses,
+configuration parameters, such as the redis addresses and http listen
-are hardcoded.
-Proper configuration actually ends up being somewhat difficult,
+addresses, are hardcoded.
+Proper configuration actually ends up being somewhat
-as the ideal case would be for each component to set up its own configuration
+difficult, as the ideal case would be for each component to set up its own
-variables, without its parent needing to be aware.
-For example, `redis` could
+configuration variables without its parent needing to be aware.
+For example,
-set up `addr` and `pool-size` parameters.
-The problem is that there are two
+`redis` could set up `addr` and `pool-size` parameters.
+The problem is that there
-`redis` components in the program, and their parameters would therefore conflict
+are two `redis` components in the program, and their parameters would therefore
-with each other.
-An elegant solution to this problem is discussed in the next
+conflict with each other.
+An elegant solution to this problem is discussed in
-section.
+the next section.

 ## Part 2: Components, Configuration, and Runtime

-The key to the configuration problem is to recognize that, even if there are two
+The key to the configuration problem is to recognize that, even if there are
-of the same component in a program, they can't occupy the same place in the
+two of the same component in a program, they can’t occupy the same place in the
-program's structure.
-In the above example there are two `http` components, one
+program’s structure.
+In the above example, there are two `http` components: one
 under `rest-api` and the other under `debug`.
-Since the structure is represented
+Because the structure is
-as a tree of components, the "path" of any node in the tree uniquely represents
+represented as a tree of components, the “path” of any node in the tree
-it in the structure.
-For example, the two `http` components in the previous
+uniquely represents it in the structure.
+For example, the two `http` components
-example have these paths:
+in the previous example have these paths:

 ```
 root -> rest-api -> http